By: Marilyn L. Davis

 While I realize that I often use subtle humor in a serious post, there are times that a reader may think I was preachy or pedantic rather than witty.

 With all that behind the scenes writing, my final revision is as simple as accepting and rejecting with Track Changes.
 Then I feel a measure of confidence that I’ve written as well as I can.
+There are also times that when I’m reading my drafts, I’ll use highlighters, in five colors to determine what aspect needs revising.

-True Test of the Revisions
+Actual Test of the Revisions

 Will you let me know?
 Thanks.